How The Resolution Framework™ Works

 Organisations which integrate The Resolution Framework™ work with TCM to develop a series of checks and balances which ensure that it meets and exceeds all statutory and best practice guidance.
 This section explains the role and purpose of the resolution unit, the request for resolution process, the role of the resolution champions and how the Resolution Index (RI)™ works.

 The Resolution Unit (also known as the Resolution Hub or Resolution Team) are the custodians of the Resolution Framework™.
 The Resolution Centre sits within HR but includes representatives from trade unions, employee reps and managers.
-In that respect, this is a cross functional and it offers a modern and highly effective model of partnership working.
+In that respect, this is a cross functional team and it offers a modern and highly effective model of partnership working.

 The Request for Resolution (RfR) is the new name for the form which is used to lodge a complaint or a concern.
 The RfR draws heavily on positive psychology and appreciative inquiry.
 It is written in such as way as to engender a positive, solution focused mindset in the parties.